 Avalara will not knowingly do business with a prospective or current supplier that engages in modern slavery or human trafficking practices.

-The Board of Directors of Avalara, Inc. has approved and issued the foregoing statement as of the 28th day of October 2020 and has instructed that it be posted on Avalara, Inc.’s website.
+The Board of Directors of Avalara, Inc. has approved and issued the foregoing statement as of February 9, 2023, and has instructed that it be posted on Avalara, Inc.’s website.